Baldpet/visit-corfu/README.md

 ### Validation

-The HTML code for each page has been validated on the W3C HTML Validation tool.
+The HTML code for each page has been validated on the W3C HTML Validation tool, with no issues.

-The CCS code has been validated on the W3C CSS Validation tool.
+The CCS code has been validated on the W3C CSS Validation tool, there is an error with the color for the Instagram logo.
+I have noted this is causing an issue on the Internet Explorer browser in the known issues section.
+Unfortunately I was not able to work around this issue.

 ### Screen Sizes